TheOtherMCR/GitTest/Readme.txt

 M4K 1A7
 Phone: 	416-778-5028
 Cell:	647-633-5028
-This is the file I will initialize the repository with.
-I am adding this line.
+I removed one of the original lines and added this one.